excelwebzone/EWZRecaptchaBundle/README.md

 Use in forms
 ------------

-In your form class add following lines
+In your form class add following lines:

     use EWZ\Bundle\RecaptchaBundle\Form\RecaptchaField;